techidaily/site-facebook/source/_posts/be-a-cyber-sleuth-unmasking-the-top-14-facebook-scams.md

  Whatever it is, their purpose is to win your trust, and they may even do this by chatting to you for weeks or months.
 If you happen to fall for one of these scammers, at some point, they will ask you for money.

  They might ask you to deposit something into their bank account, pretend that they need the money to come and see you, or lie about being in some sort of crisis.
-Getting catfished is something a lot of people experience and there are[some things you can do to protect yourself from getting catfished](https://www.makeuseof.com/how-to-protect-yourself-from-catfishing/) .
+Getting catfished is something a lot of people experience and there are [some things you can do to protect yourself from getting catfished](https://www.makeuseof.com/how-to-protect-yourself-from-catfishing/) .

 ## 12\.
 Loan Lending Scams